gerhardsletten/tarifa/README.md

     update         Update current project cordova platforms and core plugins watch          Watch current project
-    test           Test current project on your device with appium
+    test           Test current project on your device with appium version        Will either return the version number or set the current version number

 Options: